ESG Information

 Responsible Action Policy

-3 Environmental management (value chain) Management and Sustainability Report - 1.6 Value chain
+3 Environmental management (value chain) Management and Sustainability Report - 3.4 Business Model and Sustainable Value Chain

 4 Environmental risk management (identification)